S3 method for class 'AddiVortesFit'

 quantiles

-A numeric vector of probabilities with values in 0, 1 to compute for the predictions when type = "quantile".
+A numeric vector of probabilities to compute for the predictions when type = "quantile".

 interval